Union Bank of Canada: United Empire Bank of Canada

 In 1903, the legislative banking committee approved the bill to incorporate the Pacific Bank of Canada with the head office in Victoria.
 In 1905, an extension was requested while awaiting a Treasury Board certificate to operate as a chartered bank.
 That year, application was made to rename the company as the United Empire Bank of Canada with Toronto as the head office and to increase the authorized capital from $2 million to $5 million.
 In 1906, the banknotes issued were printed by the American Bank Note Co in $5 and $10 denominations.
 When the Union Bank purchased the United Empire in 1911, the latter had 25 branches, prior to closures because of duplications with the Union Bank.

-Former Union Bank, Victoria, BC, 2018.

 Further expansion

 At the end of 1911, the rationalized network totalled 242 branches, which comprised 1 in New Brunswick, 1 in Nova Scotia, 76 in Ontario, 7 in Quebec, 39 in Manitoba, 67 in Saskatchewan, 39 in Alberta, 11 in British Columbia, and 1 in London, England.

 To be closer to the centre of branch activity, the headquarters moved to Winnipeg in 1912.
 Yearend branch totals were 285 in 1912, 310 in 1913, 390 in 1919, and 393 in 1920.

 In 1919, the Union Bank launched a joint venture with the National Park Bank to bring banking services to the Far East.
 From the New York head office, the Park-Union Bank managed offices in Shanghai, Tokyo, Yokohama and Paris.